Posts by Andrea Hambuchen

 In addition to maintaining a thriving part-time private practice, I have held the following positions: Family Therapist with New Vistas Early Childhood…

-Posted November 19th, 2015 by & filed under Student & Alumni Stories, SWC Blog, Mindfulness.
+Posted November 19th, 2015 by & filed under Student & Alumni Stories.

-“Movement Like Breathing” by Diane Chavez, MA, LMHCA
+“Movement Like Breathing” by Diane Chavez, MA, LMHC

 November 15, 2015